Summer at Far Brook

 The Pack: Grades 4-6

-Beginning July 10, 2023, Summer at Far Brook is partnering with SwimQuest Millburn to offer enrolled Day Campers in Grades K-4 optional swim lessons at their location at 25 Taylor Street in Millburn, just 2 miles from Far Brook School.
+Summer at Far Brook will again partner with SwimQuest Millburn to offer enrolled Day Campers in Grades N4-4 optional swim lessons at their location at 25 Taylor Street in Millburn, just 2 miles from Far Brook School.
 Swim lessons will happen on Tuesday and Thursday mornings in July and August, for approximately 40 minutes.
+Note: Swim lessons will not run the week of July 1, 2024.
 Campers will be transported by bus to and from SwimQuest under the supervision of Summer at Far Brook staff.
 SwimQuest lessons specialize in an individualized progression-based program so each child is taught to their own ability.
 Lessons will be conducted by certified and trained SwimQuest instructors.

 Custom, week-long, Master Classes where participants become “subject matter experts” in the classes they choose.
 Participants will have opportunities to take a closer look at the content and go a mile deep in exploring and learning.
 Their finished project, production, program, or product will be showcased on Fridays!